anewgithubname/Stein-Density-Ratio-Estimation/README.md

 If you plan to modify our code (very likely, you will want to do so), it is best to install by:

 1. Clone this repository
-2. `cd` to the folder that you get, and install our package by
+2. `cd` to the folder that you get, and install our package by (notice the dot at the end)

         pip install -e .

 There an alternative way to install without cloning.
 But we do not recommend at this point since the code requires direct modification at this point.